 What is Laparoscopic Surgery?

-Laparoscopic surgery is a minimally invasive surgery typically performed on the abdomen or pelvis with the assistance of a laparoscope (small video camera) which provides visuals for areas outside of the uterus such as fallopian tube, ovaries and the general pelvic region.
+Laparoscopic surgery is a minimally invasive surgery typically performed on the abdomen or pelvis with the assistance of a thin telescope attached to a small video camera which provides visuals for areas outside of the uterus such as fallopian tube, ovaries and the general pelvic region.
 Laparoscopic surgeries have very small incisions which lead to faster recovery times and less scarring.
 This type of surgery is used to both diagnose conditions and to perform infertility treatments.